ACR Convergence 2025| Video: Rheuminations on Milestones & Ageism

 As Dr. Shanafelt outlined some of the major factors associated with burnout, he also acknowledged that the audience was likely well aware of those factors because they live it day to day.

-Decreased time with patients, extra work with electronic health records (EHR), increased regulatory issues and more clinical demands all frequently contribute to health professional burnout, Dr. Shanafelt said.
+Decreased time with patients, extra work with electronic health records (EHR), increased regulatory issues and more clinical demands all frequently contribute to burnout, Dr. Shanafelt said.

-Although it’s common to have those feelings sometimes, it’s when they occur frequently in one’s professional life that they indicate burnout.
-This risk also applies to others whose work involves intense contact with people, such as teachers, social workers and police officers, he said.
+Although it’s common for everyone to experience those feelings, when they occur too frequently and to too severe a degree they indicate burnout, which can undermine professional efficacy.
+Occupational burnout is common among physicians and other healthcare workers and is also frequently experienced by those whose work involves intense contact with people, such as teachers, social workers and police officers, he said.

 Facing professional burnout can become a big issue because of how it affects a person’s life professionally and personally, Dr. Shanafelt said.
 It can strain relationships and increase the risk for alcohol use and depression.
-Professionally, it can raise the risk of medical errors.
+Professionally, it can raise the risk of turnover, sub-optimal patient experience and medical errors.

 Pearls to Address Burnout